jacquesmatcgithub/myMovies/design_documents/time_log.md

 02/19/2018 | 2.0 | Started watching the week 6 videos.
 02/21/2018 | 5.0 | Set up my AWS account, and finished the week 6 videos.
 02/22/2018 | 5.0 | Deployed my week 1 excercise to AWS.
-Got it to work after much struggle
+Got it to work after much struggle 02/23/2018 | 2.0 | Started watching the week 7 videos.
+02/26/2018 | 2.5 | Created my class diagram.
+Posted reviews of the design reviews for Osama and Holli